 This makes it feel as though you can see through the rooms to the front of the house, making my house feel more open and expansive.

-6. Paint Doors and Trim in Glossy White
+8. Paint Doors and Trim in Glossy White

 When I used the colors on the trim in the lake house, the colors took on a warmer cast that I didn’t like.
 I had to try out a few paint colors until I found that Sherwin Williams-Pure White looked like the truest white in the natural light.

-No two are the same so the only way to find the right color is to do some experimenting and paint sampling of paint shades until you find one that rings true white for the trim in a room.
+No two are the same so the only way to find the right paint color for your home is to do some experimenting and paint samplings of paint shades until you find one shade that rings true white for the trim in a room.

-7. Paint Dark Furniture in a Fun Color
+9. Paint Dark Furniture in a Fun Color

 Placing a lamp in the corner would have looked odd, so instead I painted the piece a bright fun color making it pop out of the darkness.

 If you have never painted furniture before, it is not hard.
 You just have to schedule time to get it done.
 If you need some guidance, I have many how to paint furniture tutorials that will help you to achieve painting success on a piece of furniture.

-8. Remove Clutter
+12. Remove Clutter

 Clutter makes a room feel visually heavy and can lessen all your room brightening efforts.
 Tidy up and reap the room brightening rewards of having less stuff in the room.